by Nebula Haze & Sirius Fourside

-But the roots aren't the only way your plant gets water.
+But the roots aren’t the only way your plant gets water.
 Leaves can actually pull water vapor directly out of the air, and higher humidity in the air allows the leaves to get more water to the plant if needed.
-Until your plant has fully developed roots, higher levels of humidity in the air will tend to promote faster growth.
+Until your plant has fully developed roots, low levels of humidity in the air can cause growth to be slower.

-That’s why younger plants tend to grow better with high relative humidity, especially in a comfortably warm environment that mimics springtime or summer.
+The ideas is to create a comfortably warm environment that mimics springtime or summer.

 - The RH is too high if the plants are forming wet spots on their leaves even when they’re not touching each other

 - If the RH drops below 25%, the dry air will tend to limit growth and cause nutrient problems to appear on leaves, especially for young seedlings.
-Some seedlings are fine, but some are particularly sensitive
+Some seedlings are fine, but others are particularly sensitive to humidity.

 Optimal Humidity is 40-50% RH

 Ideally, the relative humidity of your grow room should be lowered to around 40-50% at the beginning of the flowering stage.
 As plants approach harvest, some growers lower humidity down to 30% or even less to force cannabis buds to produce more resin, though I’ve seen that can majorly stress some plants, so that technique should be used with caution.
 Definitely lower the humidity just a little at a time to see how plants react before putting your plants in an extreme environment.